Closed captioning jobs are one of the many legitimate jobs that you can apply for if you want to work online.

 In the end, it really depends on a few things, such as your experience, the company you apply for and how much you work.

 NOTE: These are some of the most popular companies almost always hiring, but there are thousands more that often hire on occasion.
 To find smaller companies, I highly recommend FlexJobs, a job search bank that only focuses on work-at-home jobs.
-All jobs are screened and 100% legit.
-No scams!
+All jobs are screened and 100% legit by their staff.
+No scams, I swear!

 Aberdeen Broadcast Services